 Independently, you can participate in our London Passport program – a physical representation of your global citizenship!
 With the group, there a few service learning events you can be part of this semester.

-And on Thursday 27 November, make Thanksgiving meaningful.
-We’ll be cooking together at our local Ronald McDonald House, a charity providing free accommodation to families whose children are in the hospital.
+On Thursday 19 March, we’ll join Syracuse alumni and students around the world for the 150 Days of Service initiative in honour of the University’s sesquicentennial.
+Staff and students from Faraday House will be cooking together at our local Ronald McDonald House, a charity providing free accommodation to families whose children are in the hospital.
 You’ll have the chance to learn more about the British healthcare system, speak with people from around the UK, and cook lots of potatoes with your mates!

-Please note: The short-term study visa that most Syracuse London students are on during their time at Faraday House requires that students do not take employment in the UK.
+Please note: The short-term study visas that most Syracuse London students are on during their time at Faraday House require that students do not take employment in the UK.
 This includes paid or unpaid regular, formally scheduled work.
-One-off volunteering events and civic engagement are permitted (and encouraged)
+One-off volunteering events and civic engagement are permitted (and encouraged).